 For this reason and many more (most of which he has probably found in his spreadsheets and statistical analysis) Adam Mullen and the athenahealth team have been named at the 2020 Coveo Relevance Awards as one of this year’s Industry Leaders.

 If you want to learn more about what athenahealth has accomplished, be sure to check out our in-depth interview with Adam Mullen.
-And to hear from other Relevance leaders changing the service landscape, be sure to join us for Relevance 360 on October 29th.
+And to hear from other Relevance leaders changing the service landscape, be sure to dive into our Relevance 360 session recordings.